 Hypoallergenic is commonly used in the cosmetic, beauty, and personal care industries to describe products less likely to cause an allergic reaction.
 The word "hypoallergenic" is derived from the Greek prefix "hypo" which means "less than" or "below," and "allergenic," which refers to the ability of a substance to cause an allergic reaction.
-In this article, we will explore what hypoallergenic means, the common misconceptions about it, and how to choose hypoallergenic products.
+In this article, we will explore the question of what does hypoallergenic mean, the common misconceptions about it, and how to choose hypoallergenic products.

 Hypoallergenic means that a product is less likely to cause an allergic reaction.
 It implies that the product has been formulated or manufactured to reduce the risk of an allergic reaction.
 This can be achieved by using ingredients that are less likely to cause an allergic reaction, such as gentle and non-irritating ingredients, or by eliminating certain known common allergens, such as fragrances, dyes, and preservatives.